 Meet Jim, our Estate Manager…

-Jim was born 1957 and he lived at Kelburn as a child, as his father was employed as Head Gamekeeper.
+Our Estate Manager Jim was born in 1957 and lived at Kelburn as a child – his father was employed as Head Gamekeeper.

-He followed in his father’s footsteps and worked as a gamekeeper / deer stalker from 1973 to 1980, when he came back to Kelburn and has been employed here ever since!
+He followed in his father’s footsteps and worked as a gamekeeper / deer stalker across Scotland from 1973 to 1980, when he came back to Kelburn.
+Jim’s worked here ever since.

 How did you become Estate Manager?